 Our ability to operate our platform depends, in part, upon our proprietary technology.
 We may be unable to protect our proprietary technology effectively which would allow competitors to duplicate our AI models or AI lending platform and adversely affect our ability to compete with them.
 We rely on a combination of copyright, trade secret, patent, trademark laws and other rights, as well as confidentiality procedures, contractual provisions and our information security infrastructure to protect our proprietary technology, processes and other intellectual property.
 While we have two patent applications pending, we do not yet have patent protection and our patent applications may not be successful.
 The steps we take to protect our intellectual property rights may be inadequate.
 For example, a third party may attempt to reverse engineer or otherwise obtain and use our proprietary technology without our consent.
-The pursuit of a claim against a third party for infringement of our intellectual property rights could adversely affect our brand and adversely impact our business.
+The pursuit of a claim against a third party for infringement of our intellectual property could be costly, and there can be no guarantee that any such efforts would be successful.
+Our failure to secure, protect and enforce our intellectual property rights could adversely affect our brand and adversely impact our business.